chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 5. User can block or unfollow other users.

 ### **Step 2: Design Deep Dive (15 - 25 minutes)**
-**Follow this Flow - Database > Server/services (Architecture) > Client Side**
+Delve into the design by following the flow from Database to Server/Services (Architecture) to Client Side.

+- **Database:**
-- Focus on data come up with a Entity Relationship Diagram (ERD) defining relationships.
+  - Create an Entity Relationship Diagram (ERD) to define relationships.
-- Talk about high-level components mentioning stuff about Scalability, maybe Fault Tolerance, and Security.
+  - Consider SQL for structured data and NoSQL for unstructured data.

+- **Architecture:**
-- List the major components that the system will need.
-These might include servers, databases, cache, load balancer, messaging queues, Monitoring and Logging, maybe microservices etc, whatever your familiar with talk about it.
+  - Identify major components: servers, databases, cache, load balancer, messaging queues, monitoring/logging, and microservices.
-- Talk about the trade-offs between performance, scalability, and cost.
+  - Discuss trade-offs between performance, scalability, and cost.
-- Talk about potential database type you might use like talk about consider SQL for structured data or NoSQL for unstructured data.
-- maybe talk about when you utilize an API whatever comes to mind.
+  - Consider the use of APIs for certain functionalities.
-- Discuss stateless vs statefull application service with microservices, servers, cache servers etc..
+  - Discuss stateless vs stateful application

-#### Things to mention
+  - Maybe talk microservices etc..

+- **Scalability and Performance:**
-- You can distribute traffic across server pool for different types of traffic.
+  - Distribute traffic across server pools for different types of traffic.
+  - Implement local cache for improved response time.
+  - Discuss the number of master and slave databases.
+  - Utilize CDN for content distribution.

+#### Things to mention:
+- **Traffic Distribution:** Distribute traffic across server pools.
-- Local cache for improved response time for example you can store Likes in a social media app.
+- **Local Cache:** Use local cache for improved response times.
-- Talk about number of master DB to slave DB.
+- **Database Scaling:** Discuss the ratio of master to slave databases.
-- CDN network for content distribution.
+- **CDN:** Implement a CDN network for content distribution.

 ### **Step 3: Wrap (3 - 5 minutes)**
-- Summarize of key design decisions mentioning whatever else you want mention or alternative decisions.
-- Ask about any outstanding concerns.
+Summarize key design decisions, highlighting any alternative considerations.
+Invite questions and address outstanding concerns.

 # Talking Stats
 ### Data Size: